mukeshMukesh12/react-local-state-management-helper/README.md

 ```

 ### Please Note in reducer's dispatch({ type: "SET_ISOPEN", payload: !state.isOpen })}
-## if state  is "isOpen" then type value is "SET_ISOPEN" , "SET_" is prefix and State in Uppercase
+### if state  is "isOpen" then type value is "SET_ISOPEN" , "SET_" is prefix and State in Uppercase
-## if state is "is-open"